demattosanthony/yourai/README.md

 ./run.sh
 ```

-Open the app at http://localhost:4001
+Open the app at http://localhost:4001 and start chatting

 ## Demo